Not-Cameron-Inc/SafePi-embedded/README.md

 # SafePi-Embedded
 This is the repository for the embedded SafePi platform.

-TODO:
-- Add an actual LED to test the blinking and solid light functions for indicating wifi connection.
-- Add two wires that I can touch together to represent the door lock, sending the post update.
-- Implement OAuth2 client.
-We already have a token passing command handler, but we may need to pass more than that.
-We'll likely need to store and setup some environment variables that can be updated with the information to be stored.
-There should be one owner, and we'll keep just those credentials.
-- What should we write to the read characteristic?
-Perhaps we should define different characteristics to post statuses of various things.
-We could  even post debug messages, not that those are really needed at this point.

 ## Setup RPi4:
 For instructions on how to image your micro SD card with Ubuntu Server 23.10, follow this link [HERE](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview).